 rough, warted, brilliant scarlet capsules, which are particularly showy

-and attractive.
+ive.
 It likes a shady situation, and rich, rather damp soil.

 E. EUROPAEUS.--West Asia, Europe (Britain), &c.
 An indigenous species,

 rarely exceeding 6 feet in height, and rendered very effective in